by Andrea Travillian

 What Skill Level is Needed for the Position

-Are you hiring a skilled worker, knowledge worker or an unskilled worker?
-The level of skill needed may impact your ability to hire an entry level person.
-For example if you are hiring a controller you may be able to go with an inexperienced controller, but they still need to be an experienced accountant.
+Are you hiring a skilled worker, a knowledge worker, or an unskilled worker?
+The level of skill needed may impact your ability to hire an entry-level person.
+For example, if you are hiring a controller, you may be able to go with an inexperienced controller, but they still need to be an experienced accountant.
 You do not want the head of your accounting to have no experience with accounting.

 Are You Available to Mentor & Train

-If you are hiring an entry level person, but do not have the time to train them, you are setting both of you up for failure.
-On the other had if you hire an experienced employee you will not need as much time to get them up and running.
+If you are hiring an entry-level person, but do not have the time to train them, you are setting both of you up for failure.
+On the other hand, if you hire an experienced employee, you will not need as much time to get them up and running.
 You brief them on your business and how you want procedures handled, and they can hit the ground running.

 Financial Coach for Business Owners – Andrea Travillian